xinru1414/Reddit/README.md

 reddit database dir (.json), will be generated on your local machine

-## tmp

-human readable databse dir (.txt),

-    mkdir tmp

-under Reddit dir, data will be generated on your local machine

 ## Copyright and License

 Copyright (C) 2018, Xinru Yan